 Our investigation into water structuring provides insights into the intricate relationship between aluminum density and distribution within AFI aluminosilicate zeolites and the organization of adsorbed water molecules as a function of water loading.
-Using MLFFs to expedite AIMD simulations and improve the sampling of diverse water configurations, we have gained a deeper understanding of the pivotal role played by specific aluminum distributions in the thermodynamics of water adsorption and the spatial arrangement and persistence of water clusters.
-Notably, our findings indicate a consistent weakening in water adsorption energies as the Al-Al distance increases across loading.
-Additionally, our examination of water distribution within the AFI center pore revealed a propensity for water clusters to form at higher water loadings, where framework protons become integral to cluster stability.
+Using on-the-fly MLFFs to expedite AIMD simulations and improve the sampling of diverse water configurations, we have obtained a deeper understanding of the role played by specific aluminum distributions in the thermodynamics of water adsorption and the spatial arrangement and persistence of water clusters in zeolite AFI.
+Notably, we observed a consistent decrease in water adsorption energies with increasing water loading, which is influenced by both the distribution and density of Al in the AFI structure.
+Additionally, at higher water loadings, we discovered a tendency for water clusters to form, especially around framework protons, which play a crucial role in stabilizing these clusters.
 These findings were corroborated by independent computational characterization methods including density maps, radial distribution functions, proton locations, and vibrational spectra.
-The union of these data indicates that spatially disparate Al sites better stabilize extended hydrogen bonding networks resulting in denser water clusters.
+The union of these data indicates that spatially disparate Al sites better stabilize extended hydrogen bonding networks.
 At high Si/Al ratios, water clusters nucleate in isolation, with intraporous disordered water filling the siliceous regions.
 As the Si/Al ratio decreases, water clusters interact which leads to larger clusters with strong hydrogen bonding.

-These findings underscore the interplay between zeolite structure, Brønsted acid site location, and water adsorption, providing evidence that precise control over Si/Al ratio and distribution will directly influence the structure and stability of adsorbed water matrices.
+These findings underscore the interplay between confined structure, Brønsted acid site location, and water adsorption, providing evidence that precise control over Si/Al ratio and distribution will directly influence the structure and stability of adsorbed water matrices.
 This may play a role in liquid-phase catalysis and oxygenate chemistries involving water co-generation where adsorption, diffusion, and transition state stability are affected by the water activity.
-Our error validation and data characterization have demonstrated the suitability of MLFF for studying such complex systems.
-This approach has key implications for future studies that link the cluster geometries observed here with the kinetics of reactions catalyzed by zeolites or other porous materials.
+This approach has implications for future studies that link the cluster geometries observed here with the kinetics of reactions catalyzed by zeolites or other porous materials.
 These findings provide evidence that controlling the microenvironments around catalytic active sites can tailor water activity.